 A small and relatively low-key village close to a long and sandy beach with shallow waters, perfect for kids.
 There are a few family-friendly resort hotels tucked away in the dense vegetation.
 Colonna Beach Hotel is a 4-star with beach access through the trees.

-Bookending the coast is a large port town with an an international airport which is served by budget airlines.
+Olbia is a large port town with an international airport which is served by budget airlines.
 But it’s also a great stop for a spot of local life – it has a small historic centre, archaeological museum, and tree-lined promenade.
-There is great value eating and shopping, and plenty of cafes to sit and watch the world go by.
+There is great value eating and shopping, with plenty of cafes to sit and watch the world go by.

-There are some excellent beaches a short drive out of town at Pittulongu on the northern side – try the Pelican Beach Resort & Spa (Adults Only) or Hotel Stefania – and Le Saline on the south.
-In the wider are you can find activities like wine-tasting, horse-riding, canyoning and windsurfing.
+There are some excellent beaches a short drive out of town at Pittulongu on the northern side – try the Pelican Beach Resort & Spa (Adults Only) or Hotel Stefania for accommodation – and Le Saline on the south.
+In the wider area you can find activities like wine-tasting, horse-riding, canyoning and windsurfing.